-- (a) for the purposes of any taxation of a bill covering the costs, the amount charged by the bill in respect of them shall be deemed to be limited to the amount specified in the determination; and - (b) where a bill covering the costs has not been taxed, the client shall, for the purpose of their recovery (by whatever means and notwithstanding any statutory provision or agreement) be deemed to be liable to pay in respect of them only the amount specified in the determination. - (2) Where a bill covering the costs has been taxed, the direction shall, so far as it relates to the costs, cease to have effect.
+- 4. (1) Where the Council has given a direction under paragraph 2(1)(a), then - (a) for the purposes of any taxation of a bill covering the costs, the amount charged by the bill in respect of them is deemed to be limited to the amount specified in the determination; and - (b) where a bill covering the costs has not been taxed, the client shall, for the purpose of their recovery (by whatever means and notwithstanding any statutory provision or agreement) be deemed to be liable to pay in respect of them only the amount specified in the determination.

+(2) Where a bill covering the costs has been taxed, the direction shall, so far as it relates to the costs, cease to have effect.

-Failure to comply with direction.
+Failure to comply with direction

-- 5. (1) If an advocate and solicitor fails to comply with a direction given under this Schedule, any person may make a complaint in respect of that failure to a Judge; but no other proceedings shall be brought in respect of it pursuant to an order made under subparagraph (2). - (2) On the hearing of such a complaint, the Judge may, if he thinks fit, direct that the direction be treated, for the purpose of enforcement, as if it were contained in an order made by the High Court.
+- 5. (1) If an advocate and solicitor fails to comply with a direction given under this Schedule, any person may make a complaint in respect of that failure to a Judge; but no other proceedings shall be brought in respect of it pursuant to an order made under sub-paragraph (2). - (2) On the hearing of such a complaint, the Judge may, if he thinks fit, direct that the direction be treated, for the purpose of enforcement, as if it were contained in an order made by the High Court.

-Fees.
+Fees